 For a Beach Wedding: Goodfellow & Co Men's Solid Suspenders

-Braces refer to suspenders that only attach via buttons at the waist (the term is mostly used in England).
+Braces refer to suspenders that specifically only attach via buttons at the waist (the term is mostly used in England).
 Suspenders can be fastened with buttons or metal clips.

 Yes, and they're sometimes a must for black-tie weddings.
 As for what kind to wear, button suspenders typically give off a more formal appearance and are often the version deemed most appropriate for weddings.

 The straps should sit parallel to each other across your chest.
 They should fit snug around your shoulders and shouldn't be so loose that they're hanging down.
-Comfort is ultimately key.